Skip to content

 Syntax:

-• num_points: number of points to generate.
+• n: number of points to generate.

-• seed: optional integer seed for reproducibility.
+• seed: integer seed for reproducibility (only used when scramble=True).

 Example: